-1. Best Overall: Turtle Beach Stealth 600 Wireless Headset
+1. Turtle Beach Stealth 600 Wireless Headset

 2. SteelSeries Arctis Pro Wireless Headphones

-While Turtle Beach is a brand with some cache outside of the pro community, SteelSeries is a brand best known for being created by gamers for gamers.
+While Turtle Beach is a brand with some cache outside of the pro community, SteelSeries is a name best known for being created by gamers for gamers.
 The Arctis is their flagship product, and the Pro model is potentially the best around for professional gamers.
 Comfort is a big selling point here, as SteelSeries makes use of a proprietary "ski goggle" design that offers the best fit without pinching or tightening.

 The dual battery system makes sure that you'll always have a backup at the ready, while their lossless dual wireless system prevents hiccups in live voice chat.
-These wireless headphones are one of the best headsets for PS4 and it reflects the fact that it is built by professionals as it makes use of Arctis' industry-leading ClearCast bidirectional microphone.
+These wireless headphones are one of the best headsets for PS4, and this reflects the fact that it is built by professionals as it makes use of Arctis' industry-leading ClearCast bidirectional microphone.
 A huge number of customization functionalities allow you to tailor your sound experience to what suits you best without the need for installing extra software.

 3. Best Value: CORSAIR Void PRO RGB Wireless Headset

 Holds its Own Despite its Budget Price Tag

 As one of the cheapest headsets on our list, the CORSAIR Void Pro has a lot to prove, but it does so quite admirably.
 While the Corsair can't deliver the same lossless ratio or crisp performance as the SteelSeries' beastly headsets, it's on the high end of battery performance with its over 15-hour battery life.
 And while the plastic design of its frame may feel a bit flimsier than some of its competitors, the Corsair sports a very stylish design and a comfortable fit.